Application Information

 What happens after I’ve accepted an offer?

-The final step in confirming your place is completing your onboarding registration, this will open in mid-July 2022.
+The final step in confirming your place is completing your onboarding registration.

-You will receive an email from us in July about how you access the onboarding system and what you need to do.
-After you've completed the onboarding registration you'll have access to College systems including your timetable and College ICT account, plus you'll be able to upload your picture for your student card.
+We will email you about how you access the onboarding system and what you need to do.
+After you've completed the onboarding registration you'll have access to College systems, including your timetable and College ICT account, plus you'll be able to upload your picture for your student card.

 Who can I speak to if I am unsure about applying?

-Please contact our Help Point staff.
-They can provide general guidance and advice on information related to courses, careers, progression opportunities and all aspects of student life and they will contact our Student Services Team if more specialist advice and guidance is required.
+Please get in touch with our Help Point staff.
+They can provide general guidance and advice on information related to courses, careers, progression opportunities and all aspects of student life.
+They will contact our Student Services Team if more specialist advice and guidance is required.

 When to apply

-Online application is now open for courses starting August 2023.
+Online application is now open for courses starting in August 2024.

 You can apply for a maximum of 3 courses at a time.